-Otters are furry, fun-loving creatures that are experiencing some serious reproductive system birth defect these days.
+Otters are furry, fun-loving creatures that are experiencing some serious reproductive system birth defect these days apparently due to exposure to pseudo estrogens in their environment.
 According to UK researchers, the reproductive organs of male otters have been shrinking, or more precisely, the penis bone known as the baculum has lost both size and weight.

 Worse, those otters are also likely to have undescended testicles and cysts on the tubes that transport their sperm.

 These worrisome studies have implications for human males as well despite the fact that men don’t have a baculum.

 The reason is that the otter problem is but one manifestation of a worldwide increase in male reproductive birth defects.
 Indeed, it’s happening in all species tested, and also includes decreases in both the quality and quantity of sperm.